Twenty-fifth Amendment to the United States Constitution: Historical background

-The 1951 novel The Caine Mutiny and its 1954 film version influenced the drafters of the amendment.
-John D. Feerick told The Washington Post in 2018 that the film was a "live depiction" of the type of crisis that could arise "if a president ever faced questions about physical or mental inabilities but disagreed completely with the judgment", which was not dealt with in the Constitution.
-Lawmakers and lawyers drafting the amendment wanted no such "Article 184 situation" as depicted in the film, in which the Vice President of the U.S. or others could topple the President by merely saying that the President was "disabled".
+The 1951 novel The Caine Mutiny and its 1954 film version influenced the amendment's drafters.
+John D. Feerick told The Washington Post in 2018 that the film was a "live depiction" of the type of crisis that could arise "if a president ever faced questions about physical or mental inabilities but disagreed completely with the judgment", a situation the Constitution did not address.
+Lawmakers drafting the amendment intentionally omitted any wording that could be exploited by the vice president or other officials to depose the president merely by saying that he was "disabled", as the crew in the novel did to Captain Queeg.

 Proposal, enactment, and ratification

 Keating–Kefauver proposal

-In 1963, Senator Kenneth Keating of New York proposed a Constitutional amendment which would have enabled Congress to enact legislation providing for how to determine when a president is unable to discharge the powers and duties of the presidency, rather than, as the Twenty-fifth Amendment does, having the Constitution so provide.
+In 1963, Senator Kenneth Keating of New York proposed a Constitutional amendment that would have enabled Congress to enact legislation providing for how to determine when a president is unable to discharge the powers and duties of the presidency, rather than, as the Twenty-fifth Amendment does, having the Constitution so provide.
 This proposal was based upon a recommendation of the American Bar Association in 1960.

 The text of the proposal read:

-Senators raised concerns that the Congress could either abuse such authority, or neglect to enact any such legislation after the adoption of this proposal.
-Tennessee senator Estes Kefauver, the Chairman of the Senate Judiciary Committee's Subcommittee on Constitutional Amendments, a long-time advocate for addressing the disability question, spearheaded the effort until he died in August 1963.
-Senator Keating was defeated in the 1964 election, but Senator Roman Hruska of Nebraska took up Keating's cause as a new member of the Subcommittee on Constitutional Amendments.
+Senators raised concerns that the Congress could either abuse such authority or neglect to enact any such legislation after the adoption of this proposal.
+Tennessee senator Estes Kefauver, the chairman of the Senate Judiciary Committee's Subcommittee on Constitutional Amendments, a longtime advocate for addressing the disability question, spearheaded the effort until he died in August 1963.
+Keating was defeated in the 1964 election, but Senator Roman Hruska of Nebraska took up Keating's cause as a new member of the Subcommittee on Constitutional Amendments.

 Kennedy assassination

-By the 1960s, medical advances had made increasingly plausible that an injured or ill president might live a long time while incapacitated.
-The assassination of John F. Kennedy in 1963 underscored the need for a clear procedure for determining presidential disability, particularly since the new president, Lyndon Johnson, had once suffered a heart attack andwith the office of vice president to remain vacant until the next term began on January 20, 1965the next two people in the line of succession were the 86-year-old Senate president pro tempore Carl Hayden and the 71-year-old speaker of the House John McCormack.
-Senator Birch Bayh succeeded Kefauver as Chairman of the Subcommittee on Constitutional Amendments and set about advocating for a detailed amendment dealing with presidential disability.
+By the 1960s, medical advances had made it increasingly plausible that an injured or ill president might live a long time while incapacitated.
+The assassination of John F. Kennedy in 1963 underscored the need for a clear procedure for determining presidential disability, particularly since the new president, Lyndon B. Johnson, had once suffered a heart attack and—with the office of vice president to remain vacant until the next term began on January 20, 1965—the next two people in the line of succession were the 71-year-old speaker of the House, John McCormack, and the 86-year-old Senate president pro tempore, Carl Hayden.
+Senator Birch Bayh succeeded Kefauver as chairman of the Subcommittee on Constitutional Amendments and set about advocating a detailed amendment dealing with presidential disability.